 Don’t rush or be quick to ask your child to work on the language goal you’ve set.
 Again, remember to prioritize the social interaction first and then work on the goal.
 Make the beginning of the activity fun and easy for your child, so they enjoy being social with you.
 Once you’ve completed the activity for 3-4 cycles, (e.g. blow bubbles 3-4 times; build the LEGO structure for 2-3 minutes; enjoy the topic of conversation your child is sharing, etc. until there is space for you to add and expand the conversation) move on to the next step.

-Once both you and your child are enjoying the interactive game, stop (or pause) the activity and request your language goal.
+Once both you and your child are enjoying the interactive game, stop (or pause) the activity and challenge using your language goal.
 Make your ‘ask’ enthusiastic!
 When your child begins to speak, show excitement about hearing their voice.
-If you believe in your child’s ability to grow in the way you’re requesting, your exuberance will come from a genuine place.
+If you believe in your child’s ability to grow in the way you’re challenging, your exuberance will come from a genuine place.

 Step Five.
 Wait.